MyDreamComesTrue/tindog-website/README.md

 # tindog-website

-TinDog-website is a project where I recreated a website to showcase my ability to use Bootstrap.
+TinDog website is a project where I recreated a website to showcase my ability to use Bootstrap.